 26. When returning to the net after passing or receiving traffic off frequency, you do not have to tell the net control station in detail what you did unless asked.
 Just tell the NCS that you are back, “traffic passed“, or “mission accomplished,” The NCS has a record of who brought and recieved the traffic.
 If you did not pass or receive traffic then you check back into the net saying “NO JOY” No Joy means the traffic that was listed was not passed.

-27. No letters, dashes, or leading zeros in the radiogram message number.
-EXCEPTION: SVC” precedes the message number for Service messages see Common Messages for example.
+27. In the radiogram message number, NO letters, dashes, or leading zeros are permitted.
+The EXCEPTION is, SVC” precedes the message number for Service messages.
+See Common Messages for an example.

 28. Book Traffic: Can be used if you have the same Addressee or the same text in multiple messages.
 See Common Messages page for an example.